 Annabel Daou: Fortune

-In this ongoing project, members of the public are solicited to partake in an intimate exchange in which they present their palms and receive their fortunes transcribed onto paper for a small fee.
+In this ongoing project by annabel daou, members of the public are solicited to partake in an intimate exchange in which they present their palms and receive their fortunes transcribed onto paper for a small fee.
 The reading/writing is entirely silent.
 It is structured around two questions: “where are you coming from?” and “where are you going to?”

 Parallels between the fortune-teller and the artist are numerous.
 The appearance of the fortune-teller as a subject in art coincides with a shift toward modernity and the everyday.
 The fortune teller raises questions about belief, desire and trust as well as class and cross-cultural interaction.
 Fortune telling is illegal in many places including New York City.
 In the depths of Dante’s Inferno, the fortune-tellers walk with their heads on backwards, punished for presuming to see the future.

-Fortune has been presented in numerous contexts since 2013, including at MoMA PS1, WhiteBox, the Global Art Forum in Dubai, and most recently at 53 Orchard Street, where Daou occupied a small storefront throughout the winter of 2016/2017.
+Fortune has been presented in numerous contexts since 2013, including at MoMA PS1, WhiteBox, the Global Art Forum in Dubai, and most recently at 53 Orchard Street, where Daou occupied a small storefront throughout the winter of 2016/2017, this iteration of Fortune was curated by Mitra Khorasheh as part of Hands Off Our Revolutions' performance series.